Rajkishore08/IntelliDeFi-Network-08/IntelliDeFiToken.md

 **Built with ❤️ by the IntelliDeFi Network team**

-*Empowering DeFi through gamification and cross-chain innovation*
+*Empowering DeFi through AI, cross-chain innovation, and gamified trading experiences*